LeeAdcock/edgeable/README.md

 ##### Node Edges
 - `attach(destination, properties={}, directed=False)` - Attach the current node to the destination node with a new edge.
 The optionally provided properties will be set on the edge, whether it exists or is created new.
 The releationship will be nondirectional unless `directed` is set to `True`.
 The method returns a boolean indicating if a new edge was created between the nodes.
 - `detach(destination=None, directed=False)` - Detach the current node from the destination node, removing any connecting edge.
 If no destination is provided, all attached nodes are detached.
 If `directed` is set to `True`, then the edge is only removed in the current direction, any edge in the other directions is untouched.
 The method returns a boolean indicating if any edges were removed.
-- `get_edges(criteria=lambda edge: True)` - Retrieve a list of `GraphEdge` instances from the database.
-If the optional criteria is not provided, all edges for the node are returned, otherwise the criteria function is used to return only matching edges.
+- `get_edges(filter_fn=lambda edge: True)` - Retrieve a list of `GraphEdge` instances from the database.
+If the optional filter function is not provided, all edges for the node are returned, otherwise the filter function is used to return only matching edges.
 - `get_edge(destination)` - Retrieve the edge that leads from the current node to the provided destination node.
 - `has_edge(destination)` - Returns a boolean indicating whether there is an edge from the current node to the destination node.